dwhiffing/fury/content/nato/us/navy/amphibious/support-ships/body.md

 **AH**: [Hospital
 Ship](https://fas.org/man/dod-101/sys/ship/tah-19.htm).
 These two
-hospital ships are designed to provide rapid and effective medial treatment facilities close to the focus of operation.
+hospital ships are designed to provide rapid and effective medial treatment facilities close an amphibious operation.
 These ships are not specifically designed to support the Marines but that is an obvious task for them.
 Each ship has 12 operating theaters and a 1000 bed holding facility with a wide range of medical capabilities.

 | Class | Pennant | Name                                                                                             | Fleet    | Home Port | Task |